justinj/ramsdel/README.md

 =======

-The primary purpose of Ramsdel is in my scramble analysis project, however it is provided here in case someone has has the need to generate large amounts of random-move scrambles.
+The primary purpose of Ramsdel is in my scramble analysis project, however it is provided here in case someone else has the need to generate large amounts of random-move scrambles.